We’re making up for lost time by tucking into our late arrival Africa coffees.

 One of the toughest things about the pandemic, even before it was called a “pandemic” was watching customers close their cafes, and closing our own, and delaying or even cancelling some green coffee contracts in the uncertain business environment.
 It was in those dark days that we postponed our Africa contracts – then reinstated them with gusto when life got half-way back to normal.

 Perhaps having to wait for our Ethiopia and Kenya coffees has made them taste even sweeter.
-We’re loving our Kenya ’21 debut, Kiahia, all nectarine, vanilla and brown sugar goodness.
+We loved our Kenya ’21 debut, Kiahia, it may have sold out but we have another hot on it’s heals next month.
 We are especially excited about this round of Kenya coffees, as more producers chose to take the plunge and process their coffees themselves we have more family produced coffee lots than ever, with our Shareback program providing funds for further farm and mill improvements, stay tuned for more info!